Element Types

 Conditional Split

-This page covers all elements under New Page, including how they work and how to customize them.
+Including how they work and how to customize them.

 Shared Characteristics Across All Elements